Air2air/northworks/public/content/c-gerstein.md

 - San Francisco Symphony
 - Sergei Rachmaninoff
 - Symphony
-title: Interview with Kiril Gerstein, in connection with his appearance with the San Francisco Symphony playing Rachmaninoff's Rhapsody on a Theme of Paganini
+title: Kiril Gerstein's appearance with the San Francisco Symphony playing Rachmaninoff's Rhapsody on a Theme of Paganini
 type: interview
 ---

-### **Interview with Kiril Gerstein, in connection with his appearance with the San Francisco Symphony playing Rachmaninoff's *Rhapsody on a Theme of Paganini*

-**

-*Column for the Bay Area New Group website and newspapers run on October 15, 2010.*,

  "Russia is a riddle wrapped in a mystery inside an enigma," said Winston Churchill in 1939.
 That very same aphorism could be applied to Sergei Vasilevich Rachmaninoff, 1873-1943, one of that country's most revered sons.
 He was not only a composer, but one of the world's greatest pianists, as well as a magnificent conductor.